24 min read

 6. Implement A/B testing and continuous optimization.

 Guesswork is costly.
 Testing helps you stop wondering “what if?” and start knowing “what works.”
-Conversion rate optimization (CRO) isn’t a one-time project. it’s a process of constant refinement.
+Conversion rate optimization is not a one-time project.
+It’s a process of constant refinement.
 A/B testing allows you to compare versions of a page or element and use real data to guide improvements.

 Why it matters: